-Blind River Well #8 was constructed in 1991 with a 500 mm (20") diameter outer steel casing that terminates at an unknown depth.
-The 250 mm (10") diameter inner steel well casing is set to a depth of 13.3 m.
-The remainder of the well is screened with a #25 slot stainless steel screen to a depth of 21.4 m.

-The well is currently equipped with a Grundfos 230S150 - 4 stage submersible pump coupled with a Franklin 15 horsepower motor.

-The well operates under Permit to Take Water #3410-BV7S4M which allows a maximum taking of 18.94 L/s (1637 m3/day).
-The well has not operated at this rate for years due to persistent plugging which is common to all the Blind River wells and necessitates frequent rehabilitation.
-Although rehabilitations are effective at increasing performance, they do not fully restore the well to the original as-constructed condition, such that over time it becomes less and less productive.
-Well 8 was last rehabilitated in 2015.
+Blind River Well #9 was constructed in 2011 with a 150 mm (6") diameter steel casing that terminates at a depth of 12.0 m.
+The remainder of the well is screened with a #8 slot steel screen to a depth of 15.7 m.
+The well is currently equipped with a Grundfos 230S150 - 4 stage submersible pump coupled with a Grundfos 15 horsepower motor.
+The well's permitted capacity is 6.3 L/s (544 m^3 /day), although the well has not operated at this rate due to plugging which is common to all the Blind River wells and necessitates frequent rehabilitation.
+Although rehabilitations are effective at increasing performance, they do not fully restore the well to the original as constructed condition such that over time it becomes less and less productive.